 They call Thailand the “Land of Smiles,” and it’s no wonder why.
-When Southeast Asia started to develop into one of the trendy travel destinations of the world, Thailand welcomed the tourists with open arms.
 Millions every year flock to the country’s white sandy beaches, buzzing street markets, and regal Buddhist temples.
 Despite the hordes of tourists, Thailand remains a seemingly untouched land like no other.
 Whether it’s food, history, adventure, or spirituality you’re seeking, Thailand will teach you lessons on how to live the good life.

 Have You Tried Thai Food?